microly/ggpolar/README.md

 <!-- badges: end -->

-ggpolar supplies a few ggplot2 facilities to plot the data in polar coordinate on the layer of cartesian coordinate.
+ggpolar supplies a few ggplot2 facilities to plot data in polar coordinate on a cartesian layer.

 ## Installation